Back To Search Results

 "61-6-7.2.
 INACTIVE LICENSE.--

-A. A physician assistant license shall expire every two years on a date established by the board.
+A. A physician assistant license shall expire every 2 years on a date established by the board.

-C. A physician assistant who engages in practice while his license is lapsed or on inactive status is practicing without a license, and this is grounds for discipline pursuant to the Physician Assistant Act.
+C. A physician assistant who engages in practice while his license is lapsed or on inactive status is practicing without a license, which is grounds for discipline under the Physician Assistant Act.

-D. A physician assistant requesting restoration from inactive status shall pay the current renewal fee and fulfill the requirement for renewal pursuant to the Physician Assistant Act.
+D. A physician assistant requesting restoration from inactive status shall pay the current renewal fee and fulfill the renewal requirement according to the Physician Assistant Act.

-E. The board may, in its discretion, summarily suspend for nonpayment of fees the license of a physician assistant who has not renewed his license within ninety days of expiration.
+E. at its discretion, the board may summarily suspend the license of a physician assistant who has not renewed his license within 90 days of expiration for nonpayment of fees.

-F. A physician assistant who has not submitted an application for renewal on or before the license expiration date, but who has submitted an application for renewal within forty-five days after the license expiration date, shall be assessed a late fee.
+F. A physician assistant who has not submitted an application for renewal on or before the license expiration date but who has submitted an application for renewal within 45 days after the license expiration date shall be assessed a late fee.

-G. A physician assistant who has not submitted an application for renewal between forty-six and ninety days after the expiration date shall be assessed a late fee."
+G. A physician assistant who has not submitted an application for renewal between 46 and 90 days after the expiration date shall be assessed a late fee."

 Section 9.
 Section 61-6-9 NMSA 1978 (being Laws 1973, Chapter 361, Section 5, as amended) is amended to read: